 Generally, the incubation period lasts from a few hours to a few days.
 The bacteria ‘Vibrio cholerae’ produce the cholera toxin, which can cause severe vomiting and diarrhea with no fever.
 With time, this results in dehydration.

 For the most severe cases of cholera, death can occur due to cardiovascular collapse if the patient is untreated for 1 to 3 days.
 Severe cases can die within hours due to extreme fluid loss.
-Even with treatment, case-fatality rates can reach 50% in resource-limited settings.
+Without treatment, cholera can have a fatality rate exceeding 50%, but with proper rehydration and medical care, mortality is usually below 1%.

 The common risk factors for cholera include:

-Cholera is diagnosed by the analysis of a stool sample for Vibrio cholerae, using rapid diagnostic tests (RDTs) and blood tests.
+Cholera is diagnosed primarily by stool testing to detect Vibrio cholerae, using stool culture or rapid diagnostic tests (RDTs).

 The main treatment options for cholera include: